 The PAT team have been visiting patients and staff around the hospital for nearly a decade and were nominated by Portsmouth North MP Penny Mordaunt and Gosport MP Caroline Dinenage for their dedication to patient and staff wellbeing.

 Become a volunteer

-If you would like to apply to become a volunteer for Portsmouth Hospitals University NHS Trust, please download the application pack and return using the contact details below.
+If you would like to apply to become a volunteer for Portsmouth Hospitals University NHS Trust, please download an expression of interest form and return using the contact details below.

 Telephone: 023 9228 6401